 - What to expect at your appointment (CDC)

 Research shows all COVID-19 vaccines currently available in the United States are very effective at preventing COVID-19.
-After vaccination, it takes time for your body to build immunity, so you won’t have full protection until two weeks after your final dose.
+Your body takes time to build immunity.
+You will not be fully protected against COVID-19 until 2 weeks after your final shot.

-If you get a Pfizer COVID-19 vaccine, you will need two shots to get the most protection.
+If you get a Pfizer-BioNTech COVID-19 vaccine, you will need two shots to get the most protection.
 You should get the second shot of the Pfizer vaccine 21 days after your first shot.
-For some people, a third dose (booster shot) may also be recommended after 6 months for added protection.
+For some people, a third dose, called a booster shot, may also be recommended after 6 months for added protection.
 Learn more about who is eligible for Pfizer booster shots here.

 If you get a Moderna COVID-19 vaccine, you will need two shots to get the most protection.
 You should get the second shot of the Moderna vaccine 28 days after your first shot.